-Healthy Campus Initiative: Minnesota State and the University of Minnesota continue to work together to advance the goals of the Healthy Campus Initiative, developed by the University of Minnesota Boynton Health (BH) in 2004 with initial funding from BlueCross and BlueShield of Minnesota and ClearWay Minnesota.
-As part of this collaboration, the University of Minnesota and Minnesota State together administer the College Student Health Survey, a comprehensive survey of undergraduate and graduate students across Minnesota.
-In 2018, 18campuses participated in the survey and received extensive reports about the health status of their student population.
-The Minnesota State system office also funded an additional focus for this study that gathered data on the specific health-related issues of students who are veterans; a special veterans report was produced for each year between 2008 and 2013.
-Since 2013, 36 Minnesota State institutions have participated in the College Student Health Survey.
+Healthy Campus Initiative: Minnesota State and the University of Minnesota continue to work together to advance the goals of the Healthy Campus Initiative, developed by the University of Minnesota Boynton Health in 2004 to administer the CORE Drug and Alcohol Survey with initial funding from BlueCross and BlueShield (BCBS) of Minnesota and ClearWay Minnesota.
+In 2007, without further funding from BCBS, the collaboration continued through the administration of the Boynton Health College Student Health Survey, a comprehensive survey gathering data on health and health-related behavior among undergraduate and graduate-level students.
+Since 2007, 37 Minnesota State institutions have participated in the College Student Health Survey, with each participating school receiving a comprehensive report about the health status of their student population.
+Between the survey years 2008 and 2013, the Minnesota State system office also funded an additional focus for this study that gathered data on the specific health-related issues of students who are veterans; a special veterans report was produced for each of those survey years.
 The survey is administered annually, and schools participate voluntarily and provide support to cover the cost of administering the survey.
 The mix of participating schools differs each year.
-This collaboration between Minnesota State and BH has led to the creation of new policies, programs, and services aimed at improving the health of students, staff, and faculty that are part of the Minnesota State and University of Minnesota systems.
+This collaboration between Minnesota State and Boynton Health has led to the creation of new policies, programs, and services aimed at improving the health of students, staff, and faculty that are part of the Minnesota State and University of Minnesota systems.